inkstitch/inkstitch/collections/_docs/en/004-004-font-tools.md

 * Font : the one you want to use
 * Stitch direction :  default is left to right
-* Scale : in person
+* Scale : in percent
 * Max line width : line breaks will  be chosen accordingly